davidsummers/numbers/README.md

 represented but falls in the range between this exactly representable number and the next exactly representable number.

-At the moment, the code only supports integers, but in the future I will be expanding it to support floating point as well.

-I intend to take Dr. Gustafson's "posit" floating point type and add the "Uncertain" bit to the end of it.

-(I don't understand why he dropped it in going from his Type I UNUMs to Type III (posit) UNUMs.)

 An integer example
 ==================